Home » Marrakech Travel Guide: How to Spend 3 Days in Marrakech

 Drop by Jemaa el-Fna Square

 This square is the beating heart of Marrakech.
-The Jemaa el-Fna Square was certainly not my favourite area of Marrakech.
-It is also nearby the Koutoubia Mosque which is another of Marrakech’s must-visit attractions.
+But to be honest, the Jemaa el-Fna Square was certainly not my favourite area of Marrakech.

 The atmospheric square is home to snake charmers, working donkeys, scammers, musicians, artists – and anyone who can make a quick buck from a tourist.
 Enjoy it, but stay vigilant and be wary!